Insight • Design craft

 Book a 15-minute call See services

 Flat design served the web well for a decade.
-It cleaned up the skeuomorphic excess of the early 2010s and established clarity as the default.
+It stripped away the skeuomorphic excess of the early 2010s and made clarity the default.
 But clarity and depth are not opposites.
-In 2026, the most distinctive web experiences use 3D elements, spatial depth, and immersive interactions to create brand moments that flat layouts cannot achieve, without abandoning usability.
+In 2026, the more memorable web experiences use 3D elements, spatial depth and immersive interactions to create brand moments flat layouts cannot match, without giving up usability.

-The catch is that 3D on the web has a long history of performance disasters, accessibility failures, and gimmicks that add complexity without adding value.
-This article covers when depth genuinely helps, how to implement it responsibly, and where flat remains the better choice.
+The catch is familiar.
+3D on the web has a history of performance disasters, accessibility failures and gimmicks that add work without adding value.
+This article sets out where depth genuinely helps, how to implement it responsibly and where flat is still the better call.

 Not every site needs depth.
-3D elements make sense when they serve one of these purposes:
+3D elements make sense when they do one of these jobs.

-Showing a physical product from multiple angles in 3D is more informative than a gallery of flat photos.
-Users can rotate, zoom, and inspect.
-This reduces purchase anxiety and improves conversion for products where shape, texture, and proportion matter.
+Showing a physical product from multiple angles in 3D gives people more to work with than a gallery of flat photos.
+They can rotate, zoom and inspect.
+That reduces purchase anxiety and can improve conversion when shape, texture and proportion matter.

 Spatial storytelling

 Some narratives work better in space.
-A brand timeline that scrolls through a spatial environment, an architectural walkthrough, or a data visualization that maps three dimensions of information can communicate things that flat layouts cannot.
+A brand timeline that scrolls through a spatial environment, an architectural walkthrough or a data visualisation that maps three dimensions of information can communicate things a flat layout simply cannot.

-When your competitors all use the same flat card layouts, a tasteful 3D hero or interactive product showcase creates immediate visual distinction.
-The key word is tasteful: depth for its own sake is a gimmick.
-Depth that serves a communication goal is a strategy.
+When competitors all use the same flat card patterns, a restrained 3D hero or interactive product showcase creates immediate visual separation.
+Taste matters here.
+Depth for its own sake is a gimmick.
+Depth tied to a communication goal is a strategy.

-Complex systems, anatomical models, mechanical processes, and scientific concepts are easier to understand when the user can explore them spatially.
-3D makes the abstract tangible.
+Complex systems, anatomical models, mechanical processes and scientific concepts are easier to grasp when people can explore them spatially.
+3D makes the abstract feel tangible.

 Simple content sites

-If your site is primarily text and images (blog, service pages, documentation), 3D adds loading time and complexity without improving comprehension.
-Flat layouts are faster, more accessible, and easier to maintain.
+If the site is mostly text and images - a blog, service pages, documentation - 3D adds loading time and complexity without improving comprehension.
+Flat layouts are faster, easier to maintain and easier to make accessible.

 Mobile-first audiences

-3D interactions that work beautifully on a desktop GPU often stutter or break on mid-range phones.
-If your audience is primarily mobile, the performance cost of 3D may outweigh the experience benefit.
+3D interactions that look excellent on a desktop GPU often stutter or break on mid-range phones.
+If most of the audience is mobile, the performance cost may outweigh the experience gain.

 Accessibility-critical contexts

-3D interfaces are difficult to make accessible.
+3D interfaces are hard to make accessible.
 Screen readers cannot parse a 3D scene.
 Keyboard navigation through spatial elements is non-standard.
-If your audience includes users who rely on assistive technology, ensure every 3D element has a complete 2D fallback.
+If the audience includes people who rely on assistive technology, every 3D element needs a complete 2D fallback.

 The biggest risk with web 3D is performance.
-A beautiful 3D experience that takes 8 seconds to load is a failed experience.
-Here is how to keep it fast:
+A beautiful scene that takes 8 seconds to load is still a failed experience.
+The aim is to keep it light.

 Technology choices

-• CSS 3D transforms for simple depth effects (card tilts, parallax layers, perspective shifts).
-These are hardware-accelerated and lightweight.
+• CSS 3D transforms suit simple depth effects such as card tilts, parallax layers and perspective shifts.
+They are hardware-accelerated and lightweight.

-• Three.js for complex 3D scenes.
-Use it when you need real geometry, lighting, and interaction.
-Keep scenes simple and optimize aggressively.
+• Three.js is the right fit for more complex scenes.
+Use it when you need real geometry, lighting and interaction, then keep the scene simple and optimise aggressively.

-• WebGL directly for maximum performance control, but only if your team has the expertise.
+• WebGL gives maximum performance control, but only if the team has the expertise to handle it properly.

-• Model Viewer (Google's web component) for product visualization with minimal code.
-Built-in performance optimization and accessibility features.
+• Model Viewer is Google's web component for product visualisation with minimal code.
+It includes built-in performance optimisation and accessibility features.

 Performance checklist

-• 3D assets are compressed (DRACO compression for meshes, AVIF/WebP for textures)
+• 3D assets are compressed, with DRACO compression for meshes and AVIF/WebP for textures

-• Scenes load progressively (show a static image first, then load the interactive version)
+• Scenes load progressively, starting with a static image before the interactive version arrives

 • Frame rate stays above 30fps on mid-range mobile devices

-• Total 3D asset size is under 2MB for the initial load
+• Total 3D asset size stays under 2MB for the initial load

-• Offscreen 3D elements are paused to save CPU/GPU
+• Offscreen 3D elements are paused to save CPU and GPU

-• Reduced motion preference is respected (static fallback for users who prefer less motion)
+• Reduced motion preference is respected, with a static fallback for people who want less motion

 Progressive enhancement approach

-The best 3D web implementations follow progressive enhancement:
+The strongest 3D web implementations follow progressive enhancement.

 1. Base layer: a high-quality static image that works everywhere